rococodes/rococodes.github.io/_posts/2024-05-06-Hanukkah-of-Data-1.md

 ### Night 4

 This puzzle had a fairly vague prompt, only specifying that the person bought pastries before 5am.
-I did some research in the product table and saw that I could use the sku BKY for bakery items.
+I did some research in the product table and saw that I could use the `sku like 'BKY%'` for bakery items.

 ```sql
 select phone, ordered